lillyxcko/Git-Documentation/README.md

 It will prompt you to log into your GitLab.
 Login to the GitLab account which has access to the TK repos.

-⚠ git clone may make another dir within your dir (e.g. TK15 > tk15).
+⚠ git clone with the above command will make another dir within your dir (e.g. TK15 > tk15).
 It is suggested to only have one level (e.g. TK15) so rearrange the files accordingly.

 #### If there is no GitLab repo, or you want to clone directly from the server into your local: